Of Story and Music

 Mythology is composed by poets out of their insights and realizations.
 Mythologies are not invented; they are found.
 You can no more tell us what your dream is going to be tonight than we can invent a myth.
 Myths come from the mystical region of essential experience.
 Joseph Campbell

 We collect and research tales and narratives of long ago, using known translations of the originals or composing the verses of the recitations and the accompanying music ourselves.
-Relying on the traditional modal systems and rhythmic cycles found in the musical schools of various world cultures our interest lies in those folk traditions that are deeply rooted in the distant past.
-Enhancing our performances are costumed actors, actresses and dancers who pose, interpret and entertain, bringing to life the very essence of the particular story being recounted.
+Relying on the traditional modal systems and rhythmic cycles found in the musical schools of various world cultures our interest lies in those folk and classical traditions that are deeply rooted in the distant past.
+Enhancing our performances and video storybooks are costumed actors, actresses and dancers who pose, interpret and entertain, bringing to life the very essence of the particular story being recounted.

-Please turn up your sound as you peruse our recordings.
+Please turn up your sound as you enjoy our recordings.